Ensighten/Halo/README.md

 ### Views
 We have tried to stay as true to the thought

->    a view is markup and interactive logic as much as possible.
+>    A view is markup and interactive logic

+as much as possible.

 As a result, we built tools like [Builder][Builder] and [jqueryp][jqueryp] to make all of your interactive set up a breeze.